 During the summer of 2024, I was asked by Jessiman to lead CCF as Executive Director.
 After accepting the position and surveying the property, I prepared a strategic plan on how to rebuild the neglected facility.
 This year the residents and I have renovated the 6 bedroom / two kitchen house for residents artists, cleaned and redesigned the studio, uncovered and restored a kiln completely overgrown by weeds, removed truck loads of trash, broken pottery, and rusted tools so we see again the beautiful, rural ceramic program that is Cub Creek Foundation (CCF).

-As 2025 comes to an end, I reflect on how we worked together as a team to accomplish these goals for 2025 to regenerate CCF.
+As we begin 2026, I reflect on how we worked together as a team in 2025 to accomplish these goals to regenerate CCF.
 But there is still much to do.
-With your financial support we can reach our 2026 goals faster, with additional skilled and professional assistance.
+With your financial support we can reach our 2026 goals faster and with additional skilled, professional assistance.

 Thank you to Warren Stetler and Morgan Winter for their efforts and energy to see the vision, be self motivated to start tasks, and see the humor on days that set us back.
 Thank you to all that have donated furniture, paint supplies, handyman and landscaping services, and tips, tricks, and advice on how to fix things from plumbing to kiln issues.